Skip to main content

 Intermediate

-Addressing the of anastrozole requires a multi-faceted approach that goes beyond simply acknowledging the problem.
+Addressing the cognitive side effects of anastrozole requires a multi-faceted approach that goes beyond simply acknowledging the problem.
 It involves the implementation of specific, evidence-based lifestyle interventions designed to bolster cognitive resilience.
 These strategies work by targeting the very biological pathways that are disrupted by estrogen deprivation.
 They are not passive recommendations, but active, targeted protocols that can help to preserve and even enhance cognitive function.

 Can Specific Exercises Counteract Anastrozole’s Cognitive Impact?